ot4i/iib-docker/README.md

 The Docker image always uses `/mnt/mqm` for MQ data, which is correctly linked for you under `/var/mqm` at runtime.
 This is to handle problems with file permissions on some platforms.

+## Customizing the queue manager configuration
+You can customize the configuration in several ways:

+1. By creating your own image and adding your own MQSC file into the `/etc/mqm` directory on the image.
+This file will be run when your queue manager is created.
+2. By using [remote MQ administration](http://www-01.ibm.com/support/knowledgecenter/SSFKSJ_9.0.0/com.ibm.mq.adm.doc/q021090_.htm), via an MQ command server, the MQ HTTP APIs, or using a tool such as the MQ web console or MQ Explorer.

+Note that a listener is always created on port 1414 inside the container.
+This port can be mapped to any port on the Docker host.

 ### Running administration commands

 You can run any of the Integration Bus